nickhutchinson/cmake-toolkit/Readme.md

 ### CTCheckBuildDirectorySanityOrDie
     CTCheckBuildDirectorySanityOrDie()

-Enforces that the user is doing an out-of-source build, i.e. that *CMAKE_SOURCE_DIR* is not the same as *CMAKE_BINARY_DIR*.
-Unfortunately, even if you include this as early as possible in your topmost CMakeLists.txt file, CMake will still clutter your source folder with a small amount of flotsam and jetsam, but it's better than nothing.
+Ensures that the user is doing an out-of-source build—i.e. that *CMAKE_SOURCE_DIR* is not the same as *CMAKE_BINARY_DIR*—and aborts if this is not the case.
+Unfortunately, even if you include this as early as possible in your topmost CMakeLists.txt file, CMake will still clutter the source folder with a small amount of flotsam and jetsam if the user attempts an in-source build, but it's better than nothing.

 ### CTSanitiseBuildType
     CTSanitiseBuildType()

 Ensures that *CMAKE_BUILD_TYPE* is not empty; sets it to *Debug* if it is.

-## Platform-checking functions
+## Platform Checks
 ### CTCheckDecls
 ### CTCheckFuncs
 ### CTCheckHeaders